 Field sobriety tests are one method officers use to conclude whether or not a driver has been driving under the influence of drugs, alcohol, or medication.
 Although Los Angeles is a fun city, a DUI is anything but fun.
 Contact the experienced legal team at Eisner Gorin LLP if you or someone you care about has been charged with DUI.

 Our skilled Los Angeles DUI defense attorneys will review the facts of your case and zealously defend against the charges against you.
-Contact us today by calling 877-781-1570.
+Call 877-781-1570 today to speak with us.

 Related Content: